iamsh4shank/Aerglo/README.md

 # Aerglo :milky_way:
-A python-based tool to fetch images  -
+A python-based tool to fetch astronomical images  -
 - Astronomical Picture of the Day (APOD)
 - taken by Mars Rover
 - Earth Polychromatic Imaging Camera (EPIC)